How to create a personal brand and online reputation

 - About me: It is the page where you tell who you are, what you do, how you can help your audience and why you are different.

-- Create a design that is attractive, consistent and responsive.
+- Create a design that is attractive, coherent and responsive.
 Design is the way you combine the visual and verbal elements of your website.
 You must create a design that reflects your visual and verbal identity, that is consistent with your value proposition and that adapts to all devices.

 How to generate valuable content for your audience

-The fourth step to create a personal brand and an online reputation is to generate valuable content for your audience.
+The fourth step to creating a personal brand and online reputation is to generate valuable content for your audience.
 Valuable content is content that provides useful, relevant and original information to your audience, that answers their questions or problems, that teaches them something new or inspires them to take action.

 To generate valuable content for your audience, you should follow these tips:

 - Define a content strategy that is clear, coherent and goal-oriented.
 The content strategy is the plan that allows you to define what type of content you are going to create, who you are going to create it for, how you are going to create it, when you are going to publish it and where you are going to disseminate it.
 The content strategy allows you to have a global and coherent vision of your content, align it with your objectives and measure its effectiveness.

 - Choose a content format that is suitable, attractive and varied.
 Content formatting is the way you present your content, whether in text, audio, video, image, etc. You must choose the content format that best suits your message, your audience and your distribution channel.
 You should also vary the content format to maintain the interest and attention of your audience.

 - Create a title that is clear, eye-catching and optimized.
 The title is the most important element of your content, as it is the first thing your audience sees and what determines whether they will read, listen to or view your content or not.
 You must create a title that summarizes the topic or main idea of your content, that captures the attention of your audience and that contains the keywords for which you want to position yourself in search engines.